Pregnancy Back Pain

 What Is Pregnancy Back Pain?

-Pregnancy back pain describes pain affecting the lower back, pelvis, or buttock region during pregnancy.
-It commonly develops as hormonal changes, altered posture, ligament laxity, and growing abdominal load place more stress on the lumbar spine and pelvic joints.
-Symptoms often worsen with walking, stairs, rolling in bed, or longer periods of standing.
+Pregnancy back pain describes pain affecting the lower back, pelvis, buttocks, or pubic region during pregnancy.
+It commonly develops as hormonal changes, altered posture, ligament laxity, and a growing abdominal load place more stress on the lumbar spine and pelvic joints.

 Why Does Pregnancy Back Pain Occur?